Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures: The Fault-Tolerant Architecture

 Since magic state distillation protocols are performed on logical qubits, each protocol must be performed at a specific code distance.
 Furthermore, since operations on the logical qubits are faulty, there will be a term in the output fidelity of the magic states dependent on this code distance.
 In general, this term can be decreased by increasing the code distance at which the magic state distillation operates, but there is generally a trade-off between decreased Clifford errors and increasing numbers of physical qubits operating in a given magic state distillation unit.
 While it is difficult to theoretically determine the additional error these faulty operations cause, numerical studies can be used to determine how the error rates in the Clifford operations affect the outputs~\citep{beverland2022assessing}.

 As a good example that is used as a testbed throughout this paper, the 15:1 distillation protocol~\citep{bravyi2012magic} uses 15 lower-fidelity magic states and produces a single higher-fidelity magic state.
 An analysis of this distillation protocol shows that if the input error rates of the magic states are $e_{\text{in}}$ and the logical error rates of the individual logical gates are $e_{\text{mem}}$, then the output error is bounded by $O(e_{\text{in}}^3 + e_{\text{mem}})$ from the distillation protocol.
 From this, one can determine the output fidelity of a single magic state distillation unit given the input fidelities and code distances.
-Additionally, it is possible to approximate the probability of a successful distillation for this protocol using numerical simulations~\citep{beverland2022assessing}. \Cref{fig:magic_state_factory} shows an architecture for the 15:1 protocol customized to run in 13 logical operations, accounting for 11 gates, one cycle for correction, and one cycle for emptying the distillation port, at a given code distance.
-This architecture requires at least 28 surface code tiles, much more than the five logical qubits required for the protocol itself.
+Additionally, it is possible to approximate the probability of a successful distillation for this protocol using numerical simulations~\citep{beverland2022assessing}. \Cref{fig:magic_state_factory} shows an architecture for the 15:1 protocol.
+The first-level distillation units are customized to run in 13 logical operations, accounting for 11 gates, one cycle for correction, and one cycle for emptying the distillation port, at a given code distance.
+Higher-level distillation units require two additional logical steps to load the four data (or stabilizer) qubits before starting a new distillation cycle due to topological constraints.
+This architecture requires at least 28 surface code tiles per distillation unit, even without accounting for the correction storage and magic state preparation space, which is much greater than the five logical qubits required for the protocol itself.